rm-dr/lamb/README.md

 ## Internals

 Lamb treats each λ expression as a binary tree.
 Variable binding and reduction are all simple operations on that tree.
-All the magic happens inside [`nodes.py`](./lamb/nodes.py).
+All this magic happens in [`nodes.py`](./lamb/nodes.py).

 **Highlights:**
  - `TreeWalker` is the iterator we (usually) use to traverse our tree.
 It walks the "perimeter" of the tree, visiting some nodes multiple times.